mdevasish/mdevasish/README.md

 About me :

 IT Professional with an experience of around 4+ years in the areas of QA, Data Analytics and Machine Learning.
 Worked extensively in Telecom, Supply Chain and Aviation industries.
 Innovative and self-driven analytics professional with recognized abilities in ETL process, Detail-Oriented analysis, Story telling, Machine Learning, and Deep Learning.
 Aspiring Data Science professional committed to continuous learning and in bringing positive changes to the organization, team, and people.
-Worked as a Teaching Assistant and mentored fellow students at the University in their curriculum of Data Science.

 - 🔭 I’m currently working on Deep Learning